vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 }
 ```

-We just replaced `XOR` with `+`, and damn does this make a difference!
+We only replaced `XOR` with `+`, but look at the difference!

 | Total buckets | Buckets occupied | % buckets occupied |
 | ------------- | ---------------- | ------------------ |
 | 4049          | 21               | 0.5186%            |

 What a kick - woohoo!
+A 0.3% improvement.
 We are finally getting somewhere!!

 ![case 3 bucket distribution](https://raw.githubusercontent.com/vitawebsitedesign/blog/master/assets/bucket-distribution-case-3.png)

+Now we will leverage the foundations from case #2 & #3 to kick it up a notch!

 ## Case 4: multiply with larger values
 ```c#